matuteiglesias/journal/content/Dev/2025-02-25_Updated_and_Optimized_Financial_Document_Processin.md

 - Corrected YAML structure for defining multiple pipelines to prevent configuration errors.
 - Fixed YAML pipeline access errors in [[Python]] by adjusting the access method from dictionary to list.
 - Implemented dynamic configuration access in YAML for better scalability.
-- Refactored two similar functions into a single asynchronous function for processing financial documents using [[OpenAI]]'s [[API]].
+- Refactored two similar functions into a single asynchronous function for processing financial documents using OpenAI's [[API]].
 - Provided guidance on handling asynchronous functions in Jupyter Notebooks.

 ### Achievements
 - Successfully updated and optimized the pipeline configuration.
-- Improved [[error handling]] and code reusability through refactoring.
+- Improved error handling and code reusability through refactoring.
 - Enhanced the maintainability of the configuration files.

 ### Pending Tasks